ionelmc/python-hunter/docs/reference.rst

     * Every predicate except :class:`~hunter.predicates.When` has a :ref:`helper <helpers-summary>` importable directly from the
       ``hunter`` package.
-    * Ideally you'd use the helpers instead of these to get the right implementation, extra validation and better argument handling.
+    * Ideally you'd use the helpers instead of these to get the best available implementation, extra validation and better argument handling.

 .. autoclass:: hunter.predicates.And
     :members: